boltops-tools/lono/docs/_docs/tutorials/ec2/import.md

 ## Looking at the Generated Files

-Let's look at the files that were created by `lono import`.
+Let's look at the files that were created by `lono code import`.

 ### app/templates/ec2.yml

 The `app/templates/ec2.yml` is simply the template that was imported into the lono project.
-If the original template's format was JSON, lono converts the template into YAML.
-If the original format was YAML, lono imports the template as is.
+If the original template's format was JSON, lono code converts the template into YAML.
+If the original format was YAML, lono code imports the template as is.

 ### app/definitions/base.rb